User manual

 SketchUp (optional)

-SketchUp is a software for modelling buildings (among other things) and can be used to design a custom building model instead of using the generic approach (compare chapter 3.2).
-You can skip this step if you do not wish to use custom models in GenSim, however it may necessitate reinstalling OpenStudio later if you then wish to use the functionality after all.
-Make sure to install SketchUp before installing OpenStudio such that the OpenStudio-SketchUp-plugin will be installed automatically.
+SketchUp is a software for modelling buildings (among other things) and can be used to design a custom building model instead of using the generic approach (compare chapter 2.2).
+You can skip this step if you do not wish to use custom models in GenSim, however it may necessitate reinstalling OpenStudio® later if you then wish to use the functionality after all.
+Make sure to install SketchUp before installing OpenStudio® such that the OpenStudio®-SketchUp-plugin will be installed automatically.

 We recommend using SketchUp 2017, however this version is no longer publicly available.
 We still need to test the use of newer versions of SketchUp for the use with GenSim.
 Until then it may not be possible to acquire a version that works with GenSim.
 Sorry!

-As GenSim is based on OpenStudio, it must be installed in order to run simulations.
-The currently supported version is 2.7.0, which you can find on the official GitHub page for releases of OpenStudio.
-The installer should guide you through the installation of OpenStudio.
+As GenSim is based on OpenStudio®, it must be installed in order to run simulations.
+The currently required version is 3.10.0, which you can find on the official GitHub page for releases of OpenStudio®.
+The installer should guide you through the installation of OpenStudio®.
 Please take note of the following while doing so:

 - The default installation folder should be